-- Program Administrators will notify the School Allotment Section of any LEA/charter school that has not submitted an application for funding after 90 days from the date the application is made available.
+- unexpended funds as of September 30th to carry over an additional 12 months.
+Funds are potentially available to PSUs for 27 months provided there are schools identified as CSI schools and a budget is submitted each year. - 2) Program Administrators will notify the School Allotment Section of any LEA/charter school that has not submitted an application for funding after 90 days from the date the application is made available.
 After this notification, funds carried forward will be reduced from the LEAs/charter school's budget. - 3) Any unallotted funds created from previous years will be used to cover allowable expenditures for current year projects until the previous year's funds have been used. - 4) Unallotted funds will be reallocated to participating LEAs and charter schools in accordance with the formula outlined above. - 5) If one or more schools exit CSI status, the PSU may reallocate unexpended carryover funds, based on need, to any other schools in the PSU that remain in CSI status. - 6) If all schools in the PSU exit CSI status, unexpended fund balances as of September 30th will revert to the State for reallocation to PSUs in accordance with Section 1003 and Section 1126 of the Elementary and Secondary Education Act.

-ESEA TITLE I, PART A - SCHOOL IMPROVEMENT (COMPETITIVE) - 1003(A) FUNDS
+ESEA TITLE I, PART A - SCHOOL IMPROVEMENT (COMPETITIVE) - 1003 FUNDS

+UNIFORM CHAT OF ACCOUNTS CODE: XXXX-0115-XXX

+CFDA#: 84.010A

+PR/AWARD #:

-PROGRAM REPO UNIFORM CHAT CFDA#: PR/AWARD #: ORT CODE: TOF ACCOUNTS CODE: 115 XXXX-115-XXX 84.010A TYPE: Dollars TERM: Up to 27 months PURPOSE: To carry out the State Educational Agency's statewide system of technic assistance and support for Local Education Agencies / Charter Schools / Innovative Project Schools, specifically for schools identified as schools in need of Comprehensive Support and Improvement (CSI) under the State's federally approved plan for the Every Student Succeeds Act (ESSA).
-These funds are additional resources to improve student achievement and ultimately to assist these schools with exiting the identification and status of CSI. of Title I of the Elementa (ESEA) as amended by th funds reserved from the S A funds to make competi CSI that demonstrate the commitment to use the fu substantially raise the ach ovement funds , authorized under section 1003(a) ry and Secondary Education Act of 1965 ne Every Student Succeeds Act (ESSA), are State Educational Agencies (SEA's) Title I, Part tive subgrants available to schools identified as greatest need for the funds and the strongest ands to provide adequate resources in order to hievement of students so as to enable the schools progress and exit improvement status.
-ELIGIBILITY: To be eligible to apply for and receive these funds, an organization must have one or more schools identified under the federally approved definition for CSI schools.
-Funding will be made based on a competitive application process.
-FORMULA: Total funding to organizat from the U.S. Department ions is subject to receipt of approved allocations of Education. ed on approval of an application for School funds (PRC-115) submitted by the organization fied as CSI. cipient will receive a proportion of the 3% from funds set aside annually for school improvement activities targeting schools identified as CSI.
+PURPOSE: To carry out the State Educational Agency's statewide system of technical assistance and support for Local Education Agencies / Charter Schools / Innovative Project Schools, specifically for schools identified as schools in need of Comprehensive Support and Improvement (CSI) and Targeted Support and Improvement (TSI) under the State's federally approved plan for the Every Student Succeeds Act (ESSA).
+These funds are additional resources to improve student achievement and ultimately to assist these schools with exiting the identification and status of CSI.

-SPECIAL PROVISIONS:
+Competitive School Improvement funds, authorized under section 1003 of Title I of the Elementary and Secondary Education Act of 1965 (ESEA) as amended by the Every Student Succeeds Act (ESSA), are funds reserved from the State Educational Agencies (SEA's) Title I, Part A funds to make competitive subgrants available to schools identified as CSI that demonstrate the greatest need for the funds and the strongest commitment to use the funds to provide adequate resources in order to substantially raise the achievement of students so as to enable the schools to make adequate yearly progress and exit improvement status.

+Unallocated competitive funding for CSI schools will be allotted to assist schools identified as Targeted Support and Improvement-Additional Targeted Support (TSI-AT) or (ATSI) under the State's federally approved plan for the Every Student Succeeds Act (ESSA).

+ELIGIBILITY: To be eligible to apply for and receive these funds, an organization must have one or more schools identified under the federally approved definition for CSI or TSI schools.
+Funding will be made based on a competitive application process for CSI and formula for TSI.

+FORMULA: Total funding to organizations is subject to receipt of approved allocations from the U.S. Department of Education.

+Funds will be allotted based on approval of an application for School

+Improvement Competitive funds (PRC 0115) submitted by the organization on behalf of schools identified as CSI.
+Remaining funds will be allotted by formula to districts on behalf of schools identified as TSI.

+Each awarded subgrant recipient will receive a proportion of the Title I, Part A mandatory funds set aside annually for school improvement activities targeting schools identified as CSI.